How to send an invoice via email: a comprehensive guide

 More invoice-related emails to keep in mind

 On a happier note, there is also a third kind of email, the “Thank you, dear client, for paying your invoice” email.
 Typically, you send that when the amount due has been paid on time.
-Therefore, it’s an email of gratitude and thankfulness for your clients’ professionalism.
+It’s an email to express your gratitude for your client’s professionalism and punctuality.

 Do you feel like automating your workflow?

 If the answer is yes, read on.

-Let’s explore why using an invoicing and billing software to send your invoice emails is better than doing it by post or by a simple email.
-Generally, invoicing and billing software streamlines your processes, and the invoice emails are not exceptions.
+Let’s explore why using invoicing and billing software to send your invoice emails is better than doing it by post or by a simple email.
+Generally, invoicing and billing software streamlines your processes, and invoice emails are not exceptions.
 Plus, through using one, you learn how to send an invoice email in the right way before automating it.

-First and foremost, in your invoicing software, you have various invoicing templates to choose amongst, and most of the information is auto-filled.
+In your invoicing software, you will find various invoicing templates to choose amongst, with most of the information auto-filled.
 You also have an invoice email template that can be customized by you.
 After that, your email template text will be sent to your clients with a few clicks.

 Invoicing platforms give you the option to have a full agenda with all your clients and their email addresses.
 If you have registered just one email address for a business, then the system can autofill that address.
 Thus, saving you the trouble of searching when sending an invoice email.

-The greatest reward that an invoicing software gives you is the option to send a secure link for fast payment to your clients.
+The greatest reward that invoicing software gives you is the option to send a secure link for fast payment to your clients.
 Then, they will be able to choose the payment gateway of their choice (credit card, Paypal, Stripe, etc.).
-On the other side, when a payment is due, outstanding, and paid, you will get automatic reminders.
+When a payment is due, outstanding, or paid, you will get automatic reminders.
 Bonus software featurette, you also get notifications when your clients open your invoices/estimates, and every time they make any changes to their information via the client portal, the intercommunicational zone between you and your clients.